 GRAVY AND SIDE DISHES FOR THANKSGIVING DINNER

 Once the thighs are nice and browned on both sides, add the turkey stock, celery, onion and bay leaves to the pot.
 Scrape the browned bits from the bottom.
 Turn up the heat and allow to just come to a boil.
 Lower heat to a very low simmer.
 Simmer for at least two hours.
-I like to place my pot on the back of the stove and just allow to slowly simmer away as I am preparing the rest of the meal.
+I like to place my pot on the back of the stove and just allow to slowly simmer away as I am preparing the rest of Thanksgiving Dinner.
 You will not finish the gravy until the very end.

 Whisk in the turkey bouillon.
 In a small bowl, add in the cornstarch and whisk in just enough of the stock to make a thick slurry.
 Try not to thin the slurry too much.
 Turn the heat up on the pot to medium-high.
-To avoid lumps, with a whisk, slowly combine the slurry…you may or may not use it all.
-Just check the texture as you are pouring.
+To avoid lumps, with a whisk, slowly combine the slurry.
+You may, or may not use it all.
+Just check the texture as you are whisking.
 Once it thickens to a gravy consistency, you are good!
 Taste for salt.